By Sotirios Papathanasiou

-Air pollution expert Sotirious Papathanasiou has been testing out the Analox CO2BUDDY and gives his in-depth review below:
+Air pollution expert Sotirios Papathanasiou has been testing out the Analox CO2BUDDY and gives his in-depth review below:

 Carbon dioxide (CO2) monitor sales have skyrocketed during the pandemic because they are good indicators of the indoor conditions in public places like schools, offices, restaurants, etc. The CO2BUDDY can be used in all these cases.
 However, it can cover even more scenarios as it functions as a tool for professionals that work in places where the conditions are extreme, for example, in dry ice shipping & logistics and COVID-19 vaccine distribution channels.